 Of note: treatment was only given for 10 weeks.
 Thus, by 24 weeks with the neurological symptoms (aside from pain) being no different from no treatment, most doctors who treat by less restrictive guidelines feel that 10 weeks was too short a treatment, especially given that there was significant improvement just after the 10 week course.

 The improvement at week 12 was significant, and was a large effect, but wore off when treatment was stopped after a further 3 months.
 Simply put, there was not enough treatment for these neurological lyme patients.
+Some interpret this to be not enough duration of antibiotic, others interpret that the antibiotics had no effect, while others (including myself) think that it may work for some patients but in general a more comprehensive program is needed.
+As is always the case, a patient-centered approach would be discussing risk and possible benefit.
+Patients take on the risk on starting the medications always, but only sometimes does the benefit come.

 A study in Eur J Clin Microbiol Infect Dis (1998) 17 :715–719 showed that oral cefixime with probenecid (to increase blood levels) was as effective as intravenous ceftriaxone.
 One group of 30 patients took the oral medicines, the other group of 30 took intravenous ceftriaxone, and were followed up for one year.